 - High blood pressure

 Misusing Adderall is particularly dangerous for several reasons.
+An Adderall crash is essentially a shortened version of what can become more severe in cases of drug abuse.
 When a person receives an Adderall prescription, the prescriber should carefully monitor the person for any adverse effects.
-However, if the person obtains Adderall illicitly, they are using it without vital medical supervision.
+However, if the person obtains Adderall illicitly, they are using it without being medically reviewed.

 Also, a person who is misusing Adderall may be taking much higher doses than prescribed, and therefore increasing the risk of dangerous effects.
 High doses of stimulants can cause heartbeat abnormalities, heart failure, dangerously high body temperature, seizures, and overdose.